IrisOrri/gitStandUp/README.md

 # gitStandUp 🚀

-**gitStandUp** is a smart assistant that helps developers prepare for daily scrum meetings in seconds.
+**gitStandUp** is a smart AI assistant that helps developers prepare for daily scrum meetings in seconds.
 It automatically tracks your code changes through GitHub webhooks and lets you type in quick manual notes about your day.

 When it's time for your standup meeting, the app uses AI to combine your code commits and notes into a clean, professional, and ready-to-read daily update.